 Modulating the electronic structures of blue phosphorene towards spintronics

 Modulation of the electronic and magnetic structure of blue phosphorene nanoribbons to explore the potential application in spintronics is appealing.
-Using density functional theory in combination with non-equilibrium Green’s function method, the energetic, electronic, magnetic, and spin-resolved transport properites of hydrogenated armchair and zigzag blue phosphorene nanoribbons with surface modification by 3d transition metal atoms (ranging from Sc to Ni) are systematically investigated.
-The blue phosphorene nanoribbons show a large capability to the adsorption of impurity atoms, and the adatoms prefer 2D growth mode on the nanoribbons.
-The band structures of blue phosphorene nanoribbon are effectively modulated by the adatoms: the bandgap is dramatically decreased with remarkable spin-polarization except the Ni case.
-The spin-resolved transport properties of Sc-adsorbed zigzag blue phosphorene nanoribbons are selectively investigated to explore the potential application in spintronics, and giant magnetoresistance effect above 500 is found.
+Using density functional theory in combination with the non-equilibrium Green's function method, the energetic, electronic, magnetic, and spin-resolved transport properties of hydrogenated armchair and zigzag blue phosphorene nanoribbons with surface modification by 3d transition metal atoms (ranging from Sc to Ni) were systematically investigated.
+The blue phosphorene nanoribbons were found to be highly capable of adsorbing impurity atoms, and the adatoms prefer a 2D growth mode on the nanoribbons.
+The band structures of the blue phosphorene nanoribbons were effectively modulated by the adatoms: the bandgap dramatically decreased with remarkable spin-polarization, except in the case of Ni.
+The spin-resolved transport properties of Sc-adsorbed zigzag blue phosphorene nanoribbons were selectively investigated to explore the potential application in spintronics, and a giant magnetoresistance effect of above 500 was found.
 This work suggests that the surface adsorption of 3d transition metal heteroatoms is a feasible and effective approach to functionalize blue phosphorene nanoribbons for spintronic applications.